v-gogur/azure-c-shared-utility/devdoc/tlsio_openssl_compact_requirements.md

 tlsio_openssl_compact implements a tlsio adapter for compact OpenSSL platforms.

 ### Retry Behavior
-The fact that the `xio` specification contains both a `close` method and a `destroy` method implies that retry sequences (open/fail/close/open) must succeed.
-In other words, it must work to `close` and the re-`open` an adapter after an error has occurred during either an IO error or an error during the `open` sequence.
+The `xio` specification allows retry sequences (open/fail/close/open) that must succeed.
+This means it must work to `close` and the re-`open` an adapter after an error has occurred during either an IO error or an error during the `open` sequence.

 Here are some retry sequences defined for the use in requirements:
 * **Failed open retry** means a retry (close/open) that occurs after `dowork` fails to establish its connection to the server.